A new class of curves generalizing helix and rectifying curves: Introduction

 here $\theta $ is a constant angle different from $\frac{\pi }{2}$ (see \cite {bm}).
-A curve is a general helix if and only if the ratio of torsion to curvature is constant i.e.

-In \cite{Cb}, the author introduce a new kind of curves called rectifying curves, as space curves whose position vector always lie in its rectifying plane.
+In \cite{Cb}, the author introduce a rectifying curves, as space curves $ \alpha $ whose position vector always lie in its rectifying plane.
 The position vector $\alpha (s)$ of a rectifying curve satisfies

 where $a$ and $b$ are some real constants.
-A curve is congruent to a rectifying curve if and only if the ratio of torsion to curvature is a non constant linear function in arclength $s$ i.e.
+In the terms of curvature and torsion, a curve $\alpha $ is a general helix and congruent to a rectifying curve if and only if the ratio of torsion to curvature is